Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 Dining with Kids

-Italians eat late -- restaurants rarely fill before 8 PM.
+Italians eat late - restaurants rarely fill before 8 PM.
 If your kids cannot wait that long, look for places that open at 7 or grab pizza al taglio for an early dinner.
 Lunch is the better bet for sit-down restaurants, as they are less crowded and many offer fixed-price menus.
-And yes, bread and olive oil count as an appetizer.
+One small thing nobody tells you: at most Italian restaurants the "coperto" (cover charge) is a real line on the bill, not a scam - it's a per-person table charge of 1 to €3.
+And yes, bread and olive oil count as an appetiser.
 Your kids will survive on carbs in Rome, and honestly, so will you.

 What to Pack

 Comfortable walking shoes for everyone (ten miles a day is normal in Rome).
 Layers for churches, which require covered shoulders and knees.
-A refillable water bottle -- Rome has thousands of public fountains called nasoni where you can fill up with clean, cold water for free.
+A refillable water bottle - Rome has thousands of public fountains called nasoni where you can fill up with clean, cold water for free.
 A good guidebook with maps and kid-friendly historical context makes the sightseeing so much richer.

 Where to Stay in Rome with Kids